Levis0045/MetaLex/README.md

 ```

-- Build the file rule.
+- Build the file rules of the project.

 MetaLex take file which using  specific structure to enhance output text of OCR data (from image's files dictionnaries). **\W** for word replacement, **\C** for caracter replacement and **\R**  for regular expression replacement.
 The space between headers served to describe remplacement.